The York Daily Record/Sunday News presents its Division I football all-stars:

 QB, Brandon Baker, Central York: The three-year starter's final high school season was nothing short of brilliant.
 Baker completed 59.1 percent of his passes for 1,952 yards, while recording an incredible 31-5 touchdown-interception ratio.

 QB, Tanner Klinefelter, Red Lion: The senior earned his second straight all-star selection by throwing for 1,411 yards and 11 touchdowns.
 Klinefelter also racked up an impressive 61.9 completion percentage.

-RB, Saladin Dickson, Central York: The senior fullback contributed both as a blocker
+RB, Saladin Dickson, Central York: The senior fullback contributed both as a blocker and a ballcarrier.

 RB, Dillon Thomas, South Western: Watching him play, it was easy to forget the 5-foot-11, 191-pound back is still a sophomore.
 Thomas amassed 1,058 yards and 15 touchdowns, with his breakout performance coming in a 201-yard, three-score outing at Red Lion.

 WR, Erik Althoff, Red Lion: The senior was Klinefelter's favorite target, accruing team highs in receptions (40), receiving yards (605) and receiving touchdowns (9).

 WR, Jalil Ford, Central York: The electric senior was a scoring threat every time he touched the ball -- of his 50 pass receptions, 20 went for touchdowns.
 In all, Ford racked up 862 receiving yards.

 WR, Derek Wilson, William Penn: A big-play threat, Wilson grabbed 35 receptions for 583 yards, good for a 16.6 per-catch average.
 The senior rolled up 152 receiving yards and two scores in a Week 4 loss to Dover.